Battle of the Big Hole: Aftermath

 Gibbon's success in surprising the Nez Perce caused Looking Glass's prestige as a leader to plummet.
 He had promised them they would be safe in Montana and instead nearly every Nez Perce family had suffered a loss in the battle.
 Chief Joseph seems to have resumed his role as the principal leader of the Nez Perce although Looking Glass would continue to be a battlefield leader.

 For the Nez Perce the losses in the battle were grievous.
 They had anticipated that, by leaving Idaho, they might leave the war behind them and live peacefully.
 Now, they knew that they could expect no quarter in future battles.
 Howard's forces, newly arrived on the battlefield, took up the pursuit and followed Joseph toward Yellowstone National Park.
 The Nez Perce again clashed with the army ten days later on August 20 at the Battle of Camas Meadows.

+Gibbon recommended Captain John T. Van Orsdale for the Medal of Honor for heroism at Big Hole; in February 1890, his galalntry was recognized with a brevet promotion to first lieutenant.

 The battlefield is preserved in the Big Hole National Battlefield unit of the Nez Perce National Historical Park, located along State Highway 43.